← jordandalton.com

 }

-If we now re-visit our homepage, but this time we’ll add some query string information:
+If we now re-visit our homepage with some query string information:

 http://example.test?jordan=dalton